 Despite its simplicity, the Full House logo is easily recognizable because it is associated with the popular family sitcom.
-The emblem reflects the warm relationships of the main characters and conveys the cozy home atmosphere that is at the heart of the plot.
+The emblem reflects the warm relationships between the main characters and conveys the cozy home atmosphere at the heart of the plot.

 Meaning and History

-Although the old Full House logo lacks symbolic elements, it is still associated with the show’s friendly atmosphere because its appearance on the screen was always accompanied by melodic music.
+Although the old Full House logo lacks symbolic elements, it is still associated with the show’s friendly atmosphere because its on-screen appearance was always accompanied by melodic music.
 There is also a new emblem created for DVDs and merchandising.
 Presumably, it was introduced on February 8, 2005.
-Both versions share a similar structure: both contain the sitcom’s name, feature a rounded font, and have a shading effect.
-The soft design of the letters emphasizes the importance of warm family relationships reflected in the eight seasons of the series.
+Both versions share a similar structure: they contain the sitcom’s name, use a rounded font, and feature a shading effect.
+The soft design of the letters emphasizes the importance of warm family relationships, as reflected in the series’s eight seasons.

 What is Full House?